- ENTER HERE

 Children, whose work is selected at this judging for the exhibition, will be notified in time for them to send their work to the judging venue, if they wish, taking advantage of any collection offers, shown here.
 Other works will be selected for display on our online Children’s Gallery.

-For the exhibition three children prize-winners will be selected along with seven highly commended age related works including under 6, 7-10 and 11-14.
+Three children prize-winners will be selected along with seven highly commended age related works including under 6, 7-10 and 11-14.

 Note: If a home-schooled child wins one of the first three prizes, the associated cheque must be awarded to a shool or charity of the parents' choice.